 While Erickson believes that contractors and consumers are primarily driving the trend toward oil finishes, Duluth, Georgia-based WoodCare USA sales manager, John Armfield, adds that “the architect and design community has embraced the beauty that you get from an oiled floor” as well.
 This trend is particularly prevalent with wider width flooring, he says, while adding that “with some of the different textures, including wirebrushing and handscraping, the penetrating oil products are very popular.”
 Again, this is because the oil finishes enhance the natural characteristics of the wood, which are showcased with these texturing techniques.

 Armfield adds that one of the big advantages of oil finishes is that they can be spot repaired.
 “Since they do not have a film on top,” he says, “you can easily repair scratches by applying additional oil.”
 This is a unique advantage of penetrating oils, making them particularly suited for some distressed or otherwise character-enhanced flooring.
-Traditional sanding methods required for simple repairs like minor scratches could remove or alter the flooring texture, but since minor scratches can be repaired with additional oil, sanding is not required and will not alter any textured features of the floor.
-Armfield recognizes that all wood flooring will get scratched at some point during its service life, but points out that “the uniqueness of the oil finish is that scratches can be repaired instead of having to leave the scratch in the floor until it gets sanded and refinished.”
+Traditional sanding methods required for simple repairs like minor scratches could remove or alter the flooring texture, but since minor scratches can be repaired with additional oil, sanding is not required and will not alter any textured features of the floor or add to the cost to refinish hardwood flooring.
+Armfield recognizes that all types of wood flooring will get scratched at some point during its service life, but points out that “the uniqueness of the oil finish is that scratches can be repaired instead of having to leave the scratch in the floor until it gets sanded and refinished.”